DigiGal-jfg/HelpJesk-CLI/README.md

 - Bundle ticket data and ticket-related functions into a single self-contained structure
 - Improve code readability and separation of responsibilities

-### v0.5 – Class-Based Refactor
-- Migrate ticket structure to a `Ticket` class
-- Bundle ticket data and ticket-related functions into a single self-contained structure
-- Improve code readability and separation of responsibilities

 ### Future Iterations
 - Timestamped notes
 - Dynamic operator management (add/remove operators at runtime)